massonpj/OSI-Authority/README.md

 The work here is undertaken independantly of the Open Source Initiative and is not endorced, sponsored, or affirmed by the Open Source Initiative.

-All content here is available under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+All content and data included here is available under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Copyright 2023.